GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-ext/README.md

-# Global HTTP/S Classic Load Balancer Module
+# External Application Load Balancer Module

 This module allows managing Global HTTP/HTTPS Classic Load Balancers (GLBs).
 It's designed to expose the full configuration of the underlying resources, and to facilitate common usage patterns by providing sensible defaults, and optionally managing prerequisite resources like health checks, instance groups, etc.